tdoersch8/coffeeanalysis/README.md

 ### 1. Clone the Repository

-Using your terminal in Docker, run the following code:
+Using your terminal in Docker, run the following commands:

 ```bash
 git clone https://github.com/tdoersch8/coffeeanalysis